 - List the major blood vessels of the upper extremities and describe their location.

-- Identify the muscles and/or regions supplied by the major blood vessels of the upper extremities.
+- Identify the muscles and/or regions supplied or drained by the major blood vessels of the upper extremities.

 Terms to Know

 Arteries Serving the Upper Limbs

 This content will be briefly covered in the assignment and built upon in lecture.

 The subclavian artery has a major branch, the thyrocervical trunk, supplying the neck, shoulders, and upper back.
 The thyrocervical trunk has two major branches, the suprascapular artery supplying the supraspinatus and infraspinatus, and the dorsal scapular artery supplying the levator scapulae, rhomboids, and trapezius muscles.
 As the subclavian artery exits the thorax into the axillary region, it is renamed the axillary artery.
 The axillary artery comprises three parts, each with branches supplying different parts of the axilla and pectoral muscles.
 Although it does branch and supply blood to the axillary region, most of the vessel continues into the upper arm, or brachium, and becomes the brachial artery.
 The brachial artery supplies blood to much of the brachial region, including a branch called the deep brachial artery, which provides blood to the posterior surface of the arm.
 As the brachial artery approaches the cubital fossa, it bifurcates into the radial and ulnar arteries, which continue into the forearm, or antebrachium.
 The radial artery and ulnar artery parallel their namesake bones, giving off smaller branches until they reach the wrist.
 In the hand, they fuse to form the superficial and deep palmar arches that supply blood to the hand and the digital arteries that supply blood to the digits.